jkraybill/workers-and-resources-productivity-mod/README.md

 1. Coal Power Plant: default workers required increased from 20 to 40; daily production decreased from 1400 MWh to 1000 MWh.
 1. Oil Rig: daily production decreased from 7t to 3.5t.
 1. Oil Refinery: daily production decreased from 125t oil and 75t bitumen to 100t oil and 60t bitumen.
+1. Livestock Farm: daily production decreased from 5t to 3t.
 1. Clothing Factory: daily production decreased from 1.2t to 0.8t.

 Then, it randomly adjusts the productivity and size of each industry by a configurable amount.
 The adjustments use a normal distribution with a mean (MEAN_PRODUCTIVITY_MULTIPLIER below) and a deviation (INDUSTRY_DEVIATION) below.
 Using the default values of 0.8 and 0.3, this means most industries will be adjusted to between 50% and 110% of the baseline values (that's an average of 80% with a standard deviation of 30%).